Together for Better

 All of us at Partners in Progress Haiti hope for a swift end to this unrest, as I’m sure you do as well, and pray for the well-being of all Haitians and the visitors and mission participants temporarily unable to travel in or out of the country.

 We will provide additional updates as we learn more.

 Revitalizing Sustainable Community

-Our belief when working with our partners in Haiti is not to do for, but to do with.
 We work collaboratively with community organizations and groups—creating and learning together.
 Our work relies on inclusive, community-led, participatory processes for prioritizing needs and developing solutions that build on local knowledge, resources, and innovation.